OUR TEAM

 She is keen to highlight the challenges facing women who enter pregnancy and motherhood with mental health issues or previous trauma, and to work to change the systems to allow all women to have choice in their births and to feel safe and supported.

-She is delighted to support the work of DWB.
+She is delighted to support the work of Doulas Without Borders.